wulzymart/alx-higher_level_programming/0x0B-python-input_output/README.md

     Returns an empty list if n <= 0
     You can assume n will be always an integer
     You are not allowed to import any module

+# Task 100:
+Write a function that inserts a line of text to a file, after each line containing a specific string (see example):

+    Prototype: def append_after(filename="", search_string="", new_string=""):
+    You must use the with statement
+    You don’t need to manage file permission or file doesn't exist exceptions.
+    You are not allowed to import any module

+# Task 101: